Habeeb-Yusuff/Pantographs_for_haptic_feedback/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-All CAD files were designed in solid works 2022 version and can be opened with the same version and newer versions
+All CAD files were designed in Solidworks 2022 version and can be opened with the same version and newer versions

 ### Prerequisites